heracx-ai/qhronos/design.md

 ## Overview

-**Qhronos** is a developer-first scheduling and webhook reminder service.
-It allows clients to schedule one-time or recurring events via API, store them durably, and trigger HTTP webhooks precisely when the time arrives.
-The system is designed for reliability, scalability, and simplicity, using PostgreSQL for persistence and Redis for high-speed dispatching.
+**Qhronos** is a developer-first scheduling and notification service.
+It allows clients to schedule one-time or recurring events via API, store them durably, and manage them through a simple REST interface.
+The system is designed for reliability and simplicity, using PostgreSQL for persistence.

 ---

 ## Value Proposition

 - **Durable by Design**: PostgreSQL-backed event and occurrence tracking ensures no data loss.
-- **High-Performance Scheduling**: Redis sorted sets enable millisecond-precision dispatching at scale.
 - **Developer Experience First**: Simple JSON APIs with intuitive semantics.
-- **Enterprise-Ready**: Recurring schedules, retries, HMAC signing, observability, and dead-letter queues.
+- **Enterprise-Ready**: Role-based access control, token management, and audit trail.
-- **Flexible Architecture**: Stateless components, scalable workers, cloud or on-premise deployment.
+- **Flexible Architecture**: Stateless components, scalable design, cloud or on-premise deployment.

 ---

 ## Key Features

 - Create, update, delete scheduled events via REST API.
-- Support for RFC-5545-based recurring events (e.g., weekly, every 3rd Thursday).
+- Support for cron-like schedule expressions.
-- Reliable webhook delivery with configurable retries.
+- Role-based access control with JWT tokens.
-- Separation of data durability (PostgreSQL) and dispatch performance (Redis).
+- Separation of concerns between data storage and business logic.
-- Audit trail and metrics via Postgres and Prometheus.
+- Audit trail via PostgreSQL.

 ---